PrefectHQ/prefect-demo-stocks/README.md

 # Prefect 2 Demo

+In this introductory Prefect demo we'll run an ETL pipeline with stock data and explore Prefect features.

 ## Set up

 On a machine with conda installed run the following commands from the terminal: